-We visited La Baule beach which had signposts for “no picnics” and “no cycling”, but everyone was eating and a bike zipped right by us.
+We visited La Baule beach which had signposts with beach rules for “no picnics” and “no cycling”, but everyone was eating and a bike zipped right by us.
 Then we got out a kite and the lifeguard told us kites were forbidden on La Baule for safety reasons, despite there being no signpost.
 The beach was nearly empty and there was no particular danger from using a kite but I do admit that La Baule would normally be packed.
 The lifeguard did helpfully tell us that nearby La Turballe beach did allow kites so next day we went there.
 Slightly irritating but never mind!

 Swimwear – the beach

 France has been making laws about clothes for centuries and this sort of thing comes as no surprise to the locals.
 However it really raises British hackles!
 There aren’t really very many rules, although they can be amended with local by-laws.
 You’re not allowed to wear clothing on a nudist beach, but there’s plenty of signage so you’re unlikely to fall foul of this rule.
 I suppose it wouldn’t be very fair on the naturists if people in clothes were there too.
 On all other beaches it is illegal to “bathe without a swimsuit or other nautical combination”.
 So no swimming in your clothes, and no skinny-dipping either.
 It’s not unusual for women to go topless, but it’s less common to see naked toddlers as you might do in the UK.

 To date only a few dozen local mayors have imposed by-laws banning the burkini on beaches.
 Laws banning religious attire of all types exist in various places in France such as schools.
 France is a firmly secular republic with a very high proportion of athiests and the law-makers reflect this.
 The enforcing of the burkini ban has been a shocking thing to witness on the news.
-It looks like these rules may develop over time with political pressure.
+It looks like these beach rules may develop over time with political pressure.